Alvira-Parveen/Match_Sense/README.md

 ## Problem framing ❓

-MatchSense is a **multi-layer AI system** for the FIFA World Cup 2026 knockout stage that goes far beyond a basic win/loss predictor:
+MatchSense is a **multi-layer AI system** for the FIFA World Cup 2026 knockout stage that goes far beyond a basic win/loss predictor :

 | What most projects do | What MatchSense does |
 |---|---|